Our minds revel in Abstraction; they are very good at making sense of images even if they are not about anything in particular.

 From time to time, I publish in the art press; for a while, I was writing commentary for Art of England magazine, which has now ceased publication.

-My book, “The liberating power of abstract art” is available to buy and is a reasonably priced introduction to abstraction for people who want to discover their artistic side and are worried that they can’t draw.
+My book, “The liberating power of abstract art” is available to buy and is a reasonably priced Experimental Handbook for people who want to discover their artistic side and are worried that they can’t draw.
 Marion Milner, the psychoanalyst, wrote a book “On not being able to paint”, so there is a way forward to creative expression for everyone!